 Instant Pot Baked Beans

 Quick and easy to make, these Instant Pot baked beans are rich in flavor with just the right amount of sweetness.
-This is one delicious veggie side dish!
+One delicious side dish!

 This post may contain affiliate links.
 Please read our disclosure policy.